 To be eligible to borrow federal student loans (Direct or PLUS) you must have already completed your FAFSA www.fafsa.ed.gov.

-OPTIONAL learning tool: Financial Awareness Counseling (to test your financial literacy and track your current loan balances).
+OPTIONAL learning tool: Financial Awareness Counseling (recommended for those who have borrowed before, to track your current Direct Loan balances).

 To apply for a Direct PLUS loan complete these two steps: